MilesCranmer/BorrowChecker.jl/README.md

 > [!WARNING]
 > NOTE: This package is under active development and the syntax has not stabilized.
 Expect it to change significantly between versions.

+> [!WARNING]
+> BorrowChecker.jl does NOT promise memory safety.
+This library simulates aspects of Rust's ownership model, but it does not do this at a compiler level, or with any of the same guarantees.
+Furthermore, BorrowChecker.jl heavily relies on the user's cooperation, and will not prevent you from misusing it, or from mixing it with regular Julia code.

 This package demonstrates Rust-like ownership and borrowing semantics in Julia through a macro-based system that performs runtime checks.
+This tool is mainly to be used in development and testing to flag memory safety issues, and help you design safer code.

 ## Usage